 The CG-3000 remote auto tuner first test

-After connecting it to 13.8 V, I tuned the vertical on all HF bands, aiming on the band’s phone center frequencies (I work mainly SSB).
+After connecting it to 13.8 volt, I tuned the vertical on all HF bands, aiming on the band’s phone center frequencies (I work mainly SSB).
 The first initial tune up takes a few seconds and is stored in the tuner’s memory.
-You need to tune it with a 10 Watts carrier.
+You need to tune it with a 10 watts carrier.
 These were the resulting SWR figures:

 - 10 m: 1.4:1

 It should also tune on 6m according to the specs, but the CG-3000 could not find a match.
 Probably because the antenna is almost 1.3/4 wavelengths long on this band.
 But what I did not expect, is that it also tuned on 160m.
 It took the tuner about 4 seconds to find a match, but it found one!